Paynantheine and the Opioid Receptor System

 Binding Affinity at Opioid Receptors

-Studies using radioligand binding assays have demonstrated that Paynantheine exhibits measurable but modest interactions with opioid receptors:
+Studies using radioligand binding assays demonstrate that Paynantheine exhibits measurable but modest interactions with opioid receptors:

 Receptor Type Activity Notes Source